SIT206P2/zombie_rpg/README.md

 Game ends when either player or all zombie is dead.

-Addition of player insanity, reduced by being near and interacting with monsters.
+Addition of player insanity, reduced by being near and interacting with zombies.
 If sanity reaches 0, game over.
 Addition of multiple zombies levels, each with different tasks:

 1) First level: Kill monsters (only Shoggoths, no Elders)